The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 • Grade 3: Can’t walk but can still move the legs voluntarily

-• Grade 4: No walking, legs won’t move voluntarily, but still has deep pain sensation
+• Grade 4: No walking, legs won’t move voluntarily, but deep pain sensation is still present

-Deep pain sensation is a big one.
-If your vet mentioned it, it means they pinched a toe firmly and watched for a conscious response — not just a reflex flinch, but a real reaction that tells them the spinal cord still has some function.
-Loss of deep pain is a serious sign that needs urgent attention.
-You can read more about what this means and how it’s tested in my guide to deep pain perception in dogs.
+Deep pain sensation is a critical distinction.
+If your vet mentioned it, they pinched a toe firmly and watched for a conscious response — not just a reflex flinch, but a real reaction showing the spinal cord still has function.
+Loss of deep pain is a serious sign that requires urgent attention.
+You can read more about how this test works and what it predicts in my guide to deep pain perception in dogs.

 • Your dog loses the ability to walk when they could before